nathanvda/cocoon/README.markdown

 [![Build Status](https://travis-ci.org/nathanvda/cocoon.png)](https://travis-ci.org/nathanvda/cocoon)

-Cocoon is a Rails 3 gem that makes it easier to handle nested forms.
+Cocoon makes it easier to handle nested forms.

 Nested forms are forms that handle nested models and attributes in one form;
 e.g. a project with its tasks or an invoice with its line items.

 Cocoon is form builder-agnostic, so it works with standard Rails, [Formtastic](https://github.com/justinfrench/formtastic), or [SimpleForm](https://github.com/plataformatec/simple_form).
+It is compatible with rails 3 and rails 4.

 This project is not related to [Apache Cocoon](http://cocoon.apache.org/).